evkx/evkx.github.io/content/technology/lights/rearlights/_index.md

 Furthermore, manufacturers integrate rear lights into other parts of the vehicle’s body, such as the rear bumper, diffuser, or body panels.
 This seamless integration of rear lights into the vehicle’s overall design creates a cohesive and harmonious look, enhancing its aesthetic appeal and making it visually distinct on the road.

-## Communication lighting
+## Communication Lighting

-Some manufacturers have started using the rear lights to communicate with others, where the rear lights can send signals or messages to other vehicles or pedestrians.
+Some manufacturers have started using rear lights to communicate with others, where the rear lights can send signals or messages to other vehicles or pedestrians.

 {{< sitefiguresized thumb="technology/lights/rearlights/hiphixrearlights_st.jpg" width="3000" height="2000" title="HiPhi X can show graphics in their segmented rear lights" >}}